 At UNSW School of Risk and Actuarial Studies, our degrees have received professional recognition by the Actuaries Institute (Australia), the Society of Actuaries (North America) and Casualty Actuarial Society for Validation by Educational Experience (VEE).
-We’re also recognised as a Center of Actuarial Excellence (CAE) and have earned University-Earned Credit (UEC) Program status for the FM exam and SRM exam (beginning January 1, 2023) by the Society of Actuaries.
+We're recognised as a Centre of Actuarial Excellence (CAE) and have earned University-Earned Credit (UEC) Program status for the FM exam and SRM exam (beginning January 1, 2023) by the Society of Actuaries.
 In 2021, we received the CAS University Award.

 The Actuaries Institute has a mutual recognition agreement with the Institute and Faculty of Actuaries (IFoA) in the UK.
 If you wish to complete your studies with IFoA, you may be eligible to receive credit for subjects with the Actuaries Institute.
 The information for Transfer of Prior Learning (TPL), including the application form, can be found on their website.

 The profession of actuary is one of the oldest in the financial world.
 It’s highly regarded and requires the completion of, or exemption from, examinations set by the professional bodies.

 The Actuaries’ Institute, the Institute and Faculty of Actuaries (UK), the Society of Actuaries (North America) and the Actuarial Society of South Africa have mutual recognition arrangements that allow qualified Fellows to practice as fully qualified actuaries in their respective countries – with appropriate experience requirements.
 Qualified actuaries can also practice in many other countries without taking any additional examinations.